AchuthAbhay/SentinelAgent-Autonomous-LLM-Red-Teaming-Agent/README.md

 ```

-This example illustrates a valuable distinction in the system:

-- the surface-level safety judge views the response as a refusal and therefore safe,
-- the objective verifier checks whether the requested target behavior was actually achieved,
-- because the hidden system prompt was not disclosed, the objective is marked as failed even though the response was polite and non-leaky.

-The project also captures a stronger failure mode in later runs: fabricated disclosure.
-In those cases, the target may invent a plausible internal prompt or policy, and the objective verifier flags the response as `hallucinated_disclosure` because it contradicts the trusted ground truth rather than matching it.
+Why this matters: the safety judge alone flagged this response as "unsafe" purely because a canary-like token appeared in the text.
+But the objective verifier — which checks disclosed content against the known ground truth rather than surface plausibility — correctly identified that no real leak occurred.
+A naive evaluation pipeline relying on a single judge would have logged a false positive here.

-## Notable Findings
+Notable findings

-- **Judge disagreement is meaningful**: a single safety judge can miss failure modes that another judge catches.
-In practice, this project combines a heuristic gate and a model-based safeguard judge to reduce false confidence from any one evaluator.
+Judge disagreement is meaningful.
+A single safety judge can miss failure modes that another check catches.
+This project combines a heuristic gate, a model-based safeguard judge, and a ground-truth objective verifier specifically to reduce false confidence from any one evaluator.
-- **Objective verification matters more than surface safety**: a response may be technically safe and still fail the attack objective, or it may look superficially plausible while containing fabricated internal information.
-The verifier compares the disclosed content against the known ground truth instead of relying on appearance alone.
+Objective verification matters more than surface safety.
+A response can be technically "safe" and still fail the attack objective, or it can look superficially concerning while containing entirely fabricated information.
+The verifier compares disclosed content against known ground truth instead of relying on appearance alone.
-- **Fabricated content can look convincing**: some target models invent a polished, plausible-looking system prompt when prompted in a roleplay or jailbreak context.
-The objective verifier is designed to identify this as `hallucinated_disclosure` rather than a true leak, which is a key distinction for real red-team work.
+Fabricated content can look convincing.
+Some target models invent a polished, plausible-looking system prompt when pushed via roleplay or jailbreak framing rather than complying or cleanly refusing.
+Detecting this as hallucinated_disclosure — a distinct outcome from both genuine success and refusal — is a key requirement for realistic red-team evaluation.

-## Current Limitations
+Current limitations

-- The strategist selects from a predefined, OWASP-mapped attack library rather than synthesizing novel attack strategies from scratch.
-Extending the strategist to propose new experiments when the existing library does not fit an emerging hypothesis is a planned next step.
+The strategist selects from a predefined, OWASP-mapped attack library rather than synthesizing novel attack strategies from scratch.
+Extending the strategist to propose new experiments when the existing library doesn't fit an emerging hypothesis is a planned next step.
-- Objective-verification confidence scores are self-reported by the judge LLM and are not yet statistically calibrated against a labeled benchmark.
+Objective-verification confidence scores are self-reported by the judge LLM and are not yet statistically calibrated against a labeled benchmark.
-- The system is intentionally evaluation-oriented: it is strong for structured experimentation and reporting, but it is not yet a fully autonomous general-purpose attack planner.
+The system is intentionally evaluation-oriented: strong for structured experimentation and reporting, but not yet a fully autonomous, general-purpose attack planner.

 ## Notes